 Up your pumpkin-picking game this year by taking a steam train to the pumpkin patch.
 Photo courtesy of Delaware River Railroad.

-10. Ride the pumpkin and corn maze train.
-If you visit the pumpkin patch every year, raise the bar in 2016 by arriving in an old-fashioned steam engine.
+If you visit the pumpkin patch every year, raise the bar this year by arriving in an old-fashioned steam engine.
 Every weekend in October, The Delaware River Railroad Excursions will depart from Phillipsburg and take passengers on The Great Pumpkin Train to a pumpkin patch in front of the Carpentersville Lime Kilns.
-Every child can take home a pumpkin (included in the ticket price).
-Add on a corn maze for a full fall experience, or take the Corn Maze Train.
-Depending on the day, mazes can be hot and take some time to solve, so plan accordingly if you have small children.
-Heavy-duty strollers are not recommended.
-Also, check out the out the Black River Western Railroad pumpkin trains to Everitt Farms leaving from Flemington.
+Other rides include Black River & Western Railroads' Pumpkin Trains and the NJ Museum of Transportation's Haunted Express.

 Learn about daily life in the 1920's at Fosterfields Living Historical Farm.
 Photo by Emily Wiley via Instagram.